hi-wesley/llm-notebooks/README.md

 jupyter notebook
 ```
 Launch Google Colab:
-On the top right click change runtime type to Python 3, hardware accelerator to T4 GPU, and connect to
+On the top right click change runtime type to Python 3, hardware accelerator to T4 GPU, and connect to hosted runtime.
 ## License
 This repository is provided under the [MIT License](LICENSE).